-I hate to mention Christmas when we’ve only just waved goodbye to the summer – but if you’re planning a Christmas party, corporate event or winter wedding, then now’s the time to book the entertainment.
-And if you want to add a touch of magic to your Christmas party, then you’ve come to the right place!
+I hate to mention Christmas when we’ve only just waved goodbye to the summer – but if you’re planning a Christmas party, corporate event, or winter wedding, then now’s the time to book the entertainment.
+And if you want to add a touch of magic to your party, then Christmas party magic entertainment is a perfect choice!

 I’ve been performing Christmas party magic for many years and know how to make things fun for your guests.
 If you’re organising a drinks reception for lots of people who don’t know each other yet, then I can help break the ice by entertaining small groups of people with my close up magic as I work my way around the room.
 It always gets them talking!

 If you’re holding a formal dinner, I can keep diners entertained between courses with my table magic.
 This has the additional benefit of distracting the people on the tables that are the last to be served, so rather than sitting there hungrily watching diners on the other tables tucking in, they watch my act instead and don’t even notice the wait.
 I’ll then do a tour of the entire room, visiting each table in order – I’ll have liaised with the waiting staff beforehand so I know the order in which they’ll be serving and clearing the tables to make sure I know which tables will need my services most, and that I don’t get in their way.